John Gabriel Stedman: Military career

-On 10 August 1775, shortly after falling ill in Surinam, Stedman wrote Colonel Fourgeoud a letter requesting both a furlough to regain health and six months' military pay that was owed him.
+On 10 August 1775, shortly after falling ill in Surinam, Stedman wrote Fourgeoud a letter requesting both a furlough to regain health and six months' military pay that was owed him.
 Fourgeoud refused his request twice, although he granted similar requests to other officers.
 Stedman later wrote, "This so incensed me that I not only wished him in Hell, but myself also, to have the satisfaction of seeing him burn".

-In addition to the 800 European soldiers, Stedman fought alongside the newly formed corps of Rangers.
-The Rangers, enslaved Africans purchased from their masters, were promised their freedom, a house, garden plot, and military pay for service in action against the rebelling Maroons of the colony.
-The corps of Rangers originally numbered 116, but 190 more were purchased after the original group displayed courage and perseverance on the battlefield.
+In addition to the 800 European soldiers, Stedman fought alongside the newly formed Free Negro Corps, which consisted of Black slaves purchased from their enslavers.
+Soldiers of the unit were promised their freedom, a house with a garden plot and pay for service in action against the maroons.
+The Corps originally numbered 116 men, but 190 more were purchased and incorporated into the unit after the first group of troops displayed courage and perseverance in action.

 Stedman served in seven campaigns in the forests of Surinam, each averaging three months.
 He only engaged in one battle, which took place in 1774 and concluded with the capture of the village of Gado Saby.
 A portrayal of this battle can be seen in the frontispiece of Stedman's Narrative, which depicts Stedman standing over a dead slave in the foreground and a village burning in the distance.

 Throughout these campaigns, ambushes occurred frequently and disease spread rapidly, resulting in an enormous loss of troops.
 These losses were so great that 830 additional European troops were sent from the Dutch Republic in 1775 to supplement the original 800.
 The campaigns were riddled with sickness, anger, fatigue, and death.
 Stedman observed the horrors of battle and the cat-and-mouse antics of both sides that resulted in merely pushing the battle across Surinam instead of quelling it.